Revised June 2020.

-The funds of the Association shall be kept in a Canadian chartered bank or trust company or credit union in an account under the name of the Association and be managed with prudence, but also in a manner to maximize return to the Association.
+The funds of the Association shall be kept in a Canadian chartered bank or trust company or credit union in an account under the name of the Association and be managed with prudence, in accordance with the Act and any applicable laws.

 4.6 Appointment of Auditor:

 The Auditor shall be appointed at the AGM and shall remain in that capacity until the next AGM.
-The Auditor must be certified to audit the accounts of the Association under all relevant laws and in no case shall an officer of Director be appointed as an Auditor.
+The Auditor must be certified to audit the accounts of the Association under all relevant laws and in no case shall an officer or Director of the Association be appointed as an Auditor.